malishav/OSCOAP/draft-selander-ace-object-security.md

 Given an unprotected CoAP response, including header, options, and payload, the server SHALL perform the following steps to create a protected CoAP response, using the security context identified by the Context Identifier of the received request:

-1. Increment the Server Write Sequence Number by one (note that this means that sequence number 0 is never used).
-If the Server Write Sequence Number exceeds the maximum number for the AEAD algorithm, the server MUST NOT process any more responses with the given security context.
+1. Increment the Sender Sequence Number by one (note that this means that sequence number 0 is never used).
+If the Sender Sequence Number exceeds the maximum number for the AEAD algorithm, the server MUST NOT process any more responses with the given security context.
 The server SHOULD acquire a new security context before this happens.
 The latter is out of scope of this memo.

 2. Compute the COSE object as specified in Section {{sec-obj-cose}}

-    * The IV in the AEAD is created by XORing the static IV (Server Write IV) and the Server Write Sequence Number.
+    * The IV in the AEAD is created by XORing the static IV (Sender IV) and the Sender Sequence Number.

 3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload based on the unprotected CoAP message: